 What page elements should you focus on?
 These are the heavy hitters:

 Ask someone on the street and most people will say they don’t like pop-up windows.
 They might even tell you they never click on these gizmos.
-Still, pop-ups have come this far for a reason: A statistically significant number of people will respond to them.
+Still, pop-ups have come this far for a reason: people do respond to them.

-Sometimes, a little repetition is all you need.
-Your pop-up can simply reframe the offer with a different headline, CTA, and button – and it might just work.
-After all, this is an eye-catching way to give a prospect one last chance to reconsider before moving on.
+Your pop-up can simply re-frame the offer with a different headline, CTA, and button – and it might just work.
+This is an eye-catching way to give a prospect one last chance to reconsider before moving on.

-Everyone who reaches your landing page will be at a different stage in the buyers journey.
+Everyone who reaches your landing page will be at a different stage in the buyer’s journey, though.
 Some will be ready for your offer then and there.
 Catch more conversions from the rest by using your pop-up to make an offer with lower stakes, such as a lower price or fewer required details.

-When you add a video, you’re giving prospects a chance to access your content the way they want: Reading or watching.
-That’s just good user experience, but here’s the thing: Just having a video can influence more conversions even among users who never click on it.
+When you add a video, you’re giving prospects a chance to access your content the way they want: reading or watching.
+That’s just good user experience.

-A landing page is no time to skimp on social proof... that is, evidence that people “just like” your prospects succeed with your offerings.
+A landing page is no time to skimp on social proof.
+Any evidence that people similar to your prospects succeed with your offerings should be readily available.
 Testimonials are a potent, easily-recognized form of social proof, but you can also get creative.

 For example, many widgets allow you to implement a tiny pop-up that alerts your landing page visitors whenever someone buys a product from your site.
 This leaves prospects feeling like it’s time to get in on a good thing – fast!